gregdetre/healthyselfjournal/docs/reference/DIALOGUE_FLOW.md

 1. Start with default opener or custom question
 2. User records voice response
 3. Transcribe and save
-4. LLM generates contextual follow-up question
+4. LLM generates contextual follow-up question (streamed by default for lower perceived latency)
-5. Display question as text
+5. Display question as text (progressively when streaming is enabled)
 6. Loop until user presses Q to quit

 ## Question Generation